DevUnltd/js-library-boilerplate-basic/README.md

 ...
 ```

-> **Note:** In this minimal version, images and css files are included in the js bundle.
+> **Note:** In this minimal version, any images and css files you import will be added to the js bundle.
 If you want them as separate files, you can use [js-library-boilerplate](https://github.com/hodgef/js-library-boilerplate) or edit the Webpack config accordingly.

 ## ✅ Libraries built with this boilerplate